 Dr Cynthia explains how, in her experience with patients, she found that spirituality goes beyond religion and touches the person very deeply.
 “This is where spirituality and health meet.
 I see this especially in cancer patients.
 When someone is battling with cancer, sometimes families are brought together not just in the physical presence, but also through the sharing of spiritual experiences.
 In the next section, Dr Cynthia relates some incidents when patients or other acquaintances had a spiritual experience which helped them cope better with their situation.

 Patients’ experiences of the role of spirituality in healthcare

 The mum who lost her young son to cancer

-“I can recount a particular experience of a mother whose young child died of cancer after a long battle with his illness.
-I met the mother after his death and she told me: “We managed to help the child through his journey, to reach the place where he has to be.
-It was quite an enigmatic phrase which, if taken on its own, made no sense.
-But her words taught me that within the context of faith, the mother had found a reassuring space even in such a painful experience.
-The child had passed away but the parents felt that what they had done had made their son’s short life meaningful.
+“I can remember the experience of a mother whose young child died of cancer after a long battle with his illness.
+When I met the mother after her son’s death, she said, “We managed to help the child through his journey, to reach the place where he has to be.”
+It was an enigmatic phrase which, on its own, made no sense.
+But within the context of faith, this was an expression of a mother who had found a reassuring space despite such a painful experience.
+Although the child had passed away, the parents were at peace because they felt that what they had done had made their son’s short life meaningful.

 A lady suffering from a chronic condition